*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 - Quiet when in use

-- One of the noticeable upgrades on the 2021 model of the Pro 2000 is it is now quieter.
+- One of the noticeable upgrades on this model of the Pro 2000 is it is now quieter.
 The motor itself is quieter in the background as it runs.
 The deck and belt are also slightly quieter as you walk on them.

 - Aids with cardiovascular training